preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 - Using Newton's method to do divisions using multiplication operations.
 - Realizing the relationship between x (floating point bit representation) and log(x).
 - Using log(x) and some basic algebra to get a close approximation for y.
-- Using minmaxing to choose a better error term.
+- Using minimaxing to choose a better error term.
 - Pointer magic to convert from float to long without changing any bits.

 <note: TODO: add footnotes and extra reading / references section>